-Each time you link a payment card to your Curve account you’re giving us a continuous authority to use that payment card to fund the purchase of the e-money used to pay for transactions.
+Each time you link a payment card to your Curve account you’re giving us a continuous payment authority to use that payment card to fund the purchase of the e-money used to pay for transactions and for Curve Credit Limited to collect any credit repayments it is owed (where you are using the Flex feature).
 Curve will use various means to identify that the card you have added to your account is yours and that you have the right to use it.

 You can see your transactions on the timeline in the Curve app.

 What should you know about your Curve card?